lanl-aea/waves/docs/tutorial_escape_sequences_waves.rst

 In addition to source and target file signatures, SCons saves a build signature that includes information about the action required to build the target.
 The build signature will include the substitution variables used in the task.
-For example, the contents of the ``abaqus_options`` string provided to the :meth:`waves.scons.abaqus_journal` and :meth:`waves.scons.abaqus_solver` builders is part of the build signature.
+For example, the contents of the ``abaqus_options`` string provided to the :meth:`waves.scons_extensions.abaqus_journal` and :meth:`waves.scons_extensions.abaqus_solver` builders is part of the build signature.
 Changes to these options will trigger a re-build of that task.

 Sometimes you may want to exclude elements of the task action from the build signature.
 For instance, the Solve step